-They will become a legislative instrument under the Stronger Futures in the Northern Territory Act 2012.
-The Federal Indigenous Affairs Minister will have the power to approve the Alcohol Management Plans, in part based on their assessment of whether the plans have addressed the new minimum standards as set out in the legislative instrument.
+They are a legislative instrument under the Stronger Futures in the Northern Territory Act 2012.
+The Federal Indigenous Affairs Minister has the power to approve the Alcohol Management Plans, in part based on their assessment of whether the plans have addressed the new minimum standards as set out in the legislative instrument.
 These minimum standards will also form the framework for Alcohol Management Plans being developed by communities under Stronger Futures.

 Standard 1: Consultation and engagement

 - An alcohol management plan must be developed in partnership and agreement between government and community representatives by way of a comprehensive and continued community consultation and engagement.

 - An alcohol management plan must be developed ensuring the views of vulnerable groups, community members and interest groups are heard, and recognise the need for targeted and diverse approaches particularly to ensure that women and children are heard.

 - An alcohol management plan must have been developed, where possible, with representation from:

 - An alcohol management plan must have been developed, where possible, with regard to the views and potential contributions of: